 Kennedy declared that both sides had a vital interest in stopping the spread of nuclear weapons and slowing the arms race.
 This led to a partial nuclear test ban treaty in 1963.

-That November, Kennedy was murdered and the world mourned.
-Almost a half-century later, Americans remember his charm, wit, bravery, glamour, intelligence, and above all, the potential for future leadership of which the entire nation had been so suddenly robbed.
+That November, Kennedy was assassinated, and the world mourned.
+Americans still remember his charm, wit, bravery, glamour, intelligence, and above all, the potential for future leadership of which the nation was denied.

 You Might Also Like